tidymass/metpath/README.md

 ## About

-`metpath` is a R package which is used for absolute quantification for lipidomics data.
+`metpath` is a R package which is used for pathway analysis of metabolomics data.

 <img src="man/figures/Figure_2.jpg" align="left" alt="" width="100%" />